 City Acting Amateur Theatre has been designed as a follow on from City Acting Scene Work for Intermediates and City Acting Character Building.
 It is open to anyone familiar with working with text.
+This course is run twice a year, usually starting in October and February.
 No audition is required.

-This is a performance course and you will be directed as a theatre company, each student taking a role in a well-known play.
+This is a performance course and you will be directed as a theatre company, each student taking a role in a well-known play: Robert Glaudini’s Jack Goes Boating.

 Fees: 10 week course £225